zetachang/DCProgressBar/README.md

 ### Notice

 * ARC only
-* Currently iOS 7 only
+* Only being tested on iOS 7 currently
-* Demo Project built with Xcode5-DP4
+* Demo Project built with Xcode5-DP6

 ### Under the Hood